 This course examines a specialized domain of psychology not covered in the department's general course offerings.
 Students will explore a variety of primary and secondary sources.
-Because a different topic will be offered each year, the course may be repeated once for credit.
-Prerequisite: Permission of instructor.
-Spring.
+Because topics vary, a student may take up to three different topics for credit.
+Prerequisite: PSYC 1013 and junior or senior standing.
+Fall, Spring.